cstkennedy/review-examples/Review-11/README.md

-This Review Session served as our *Linked Lists* discussion.
+This Review served as our *Linked Lists* discussion.

   1. Example 1 - This is the final version of the Room Renovation Example from the Operator Overloading discussion--i.e., [Review 9](../Review-09).